tahleen-rahman/linkability_stepcount/README.md

 5. python3 plots.py

-Explanation for Parameters exp, cl, server, weekend:
+Parameters exp, cl1, cl2 server, weekend:

 1. exp1 - Choose from the keys 0...4 , for the siamese attack, according to the dimensions of features (less epoch patience,  more variance threshold for files with lesser features).